Admissions Requirements and Guidelines

 i) Statement of purpose (Uploaded):

-In a focused statement of at least 500 words, please explain your purpose in applying for a graduate program in Latin American Studies, your particular area of specialization within the program, your preparation for graduate work in Latin American Studies, your plans for your future occupation or profession, and any additional information that may help the admissions committee in evaluating your preparation and aptitude for graduate study.
+In a focused statement of at least 500 words, please explain your purpose in applying for a graduate program in Latin American Studies, your particular area of specialization within the program and pertinent faculty who may mentor you in this area, your preparation for graduate work in Latin American Studies, your plans for your future occupation or profession, and any additional information that may help the admissions committee in evaluating your preparation and aptitude for graduate study.
 The admissions committee places great emphasis on this statement in evaluating your aptitude for graduate study.
 It should be carefully written and typed.

 iii) Curriculum vitae (Uploaded)